Over the past ten years, the Council has worked with industry stakeholders to quantify labour requirements and trends.

 Canada’s agriculture sector is poised for growth, as the global market for Canadian agricultural products rapidly expands.
 However, the sector faces significant labour challenges that could jeopardize its growth potential and its contribution to the national economy.

-- Created an interactive demand/supply model of the agricultural workforce including employment level, projected employment growth and seasonality of labour demand, labour expansion and replacement demand projections, a forecast of labour supply inflows and outflows including immigration, inter-sectoral mobility and retirements, as well as the effects of temporary foreign workers.
+- Update the demand/supply model of the agricultural workforce with information about employment level, projected employment growth, seasonality of labour demand, labour expansion and replacement demand projections, a forecast of labour supply inflows and outflows including immigration, inter-sector mobility, and retirements, as well as temporary foreign workers.

 The direct involvement of national commodity associations and the provincial agricultural associations were essential to the project’s success.
 A national advisory group of stakeholders with an interest in labour market issues guided the project’s development.
 This group included government representatives, industry partners and researchers.
 Two working groups were also established to inform and contribute to the development of specific aspects of the project’s work.
 The Council convened a Provincial LMI Panel, comprised of representatives of provincial ministries of labour,agriculture and advanced education.
 A working group of organizations representing populations that have not traditionally worked in agriculture guided research about how individuals from these groups might more fully participate in the agricultural labour force.

 The creation and dissemination of labour market information has supported more informed labour market decisions by job seekers, agricultural employers, and students.
 A detailed investigation of the skills that unemployed Canadians need to become employed in the agriculture sector supports broader skills development initiatives among groups that have not traditionally been employed in agriculture.
 Ultimately, this project has enabled job seekers to better match their skills and career development to labour market demand in the agricultural industry.